Palliative and End-of-Life Care

 Cultural Considerations in Counseling

 SLPs educate individuals and their care partners on the risks and benefits of swallowing and communication intervention.
 It is critical to respect the wishes of the individual and their care partners and to prioritize social, religious, and cultural influences when considering EOL issues.
 Social dynamics within cultures (e.g., which demographic has the most influence within a culture) may heavily influence decision making related to intervention or case management.
-Please see ASHA’s webpages, Counseling for Professional Service Delivery and Trauma-Informed Care for further information.
+Please see ASHA’s webpages, Counseling in Audiology and Speech-Language Pathology and Trauma-Informed Care for further information.

 SLPs need to understand the process of dying and how it is viewed within an individual’s social, religious, and cultural communities to better understand the emotional and psychological issues faced by individuals and their care partners.
 SLPs also (a) consider that the goals of care partners and/or the medical team may differ from those of the individual and (b) prioritize the individual’s preferences.